Tip #1: Balancing it All

 - What is an environmental threat assessment?

-We all know college isn’t exactly cheap, so hopefully students utilize some of the free services their campus has to offer.
-Popular options may include a college’s gym or health center, sporting events, theater programs, or other after hour events—check them out!
-Some or all of those things may already be included in tuition or offer significant discounts with a college ID, so make sure students are getting their money’s worth.
+We all know college isn’t exactly cheap, so make sure you utilize some of the free services your campus offers.
+Some options may include your college’s gym/health center, sporting events, theater program, or other after hour events—check them out.
+Some or all of those thing may be included in your tuition, and if you are already paying for them, might as well enjoy them.

 Looking for additional insights?
-Be sure to check out Atomic Learning’s collection of online learning resources focused on college success.
+Be sure to check out Atomic Learning’s collection of online learning resources focused on college success at www.AtomicLearning.com/highed/college-career-readiness.
+Simply log in using your institution’s method of access to get started!
+(Don’t have access to Atomic Learning?
+Request more information today.)